Movies: Escape or Compass?

 When Movies Were More Than Just Movies

-Case in point: Recently, I sobbed openly watching Me Before You (which I had purposely avoided because I had heard how gut-wrenching it was) while my family stared at me, bewildered.
+Case in point: Recently, I openly sobbed watching Me Before You (which I had avoided because I had seen enough TikToks to know how gut-wrenching it was) while my family stared at me, bewildered.

 Me?
 Hollywood?